Quickly Navigate This Post:

 - GREAT FOR ENTERTAINING – Chai scones are great for a weekend brunch, but they’re special enough to serve at any fall or winter gathering – Thanksgiving or Christmas morning, holiday cookie plates, & even baby or bridal showers!

-Sugar, spice, & everything nice. ♡ Read on to learn more about these Chai Scones, or jump straight to the recipe & get cookin’!
+Sugar, spice, & everything nice. ♡ Read on to learn more about Chai Scones with Maple Chai Glaze, or jump straight to the recipe & get cookin’!

 - All-purpose flour – Plain & simple!